Postal Exam 955 (USPS Maintenance Mechanic) Practice Tests

 Hydraulics and Pneumatics Sample Question

-Hydraulics and pneumatics are two of the most prevalent topics in this test aimed for strictly mechanical positions.
+Hydraulics and pneumatics are two of the most prevalent topics in this test aimed at strictly mechanical positions.
 Apart from being familiar with practical methods and concepts, this section also deals a lot with theoretical knowledge.
 This makes this section a pain point for experienced candidates in particular.

 Which type of valve should be used when a precise, low flow is required?